Lyra-Engine/Lyra-Archive/content/posts/rhi-vulkan.md

 The Vulkan backend adopts a frame-based resource management mechanism.
 Descriptors will be only be good for the current frame.
 Each frame maintains descriptor pools, and the pools will be reset before the frame starts.

+## Render Pass

+Vulkan has this specific notion of pre-creating a render pass object.
+This is the part I found most tedious about Vulkan.
+Creating a graphics pipeline requires a compatible render pass, but this is totally bogus because pipeline object in theory should not need the render pass.
+Additionally VkFramebuffer also needs a render pass during creation.
+Most of the time these render pass are just a placeholder, using a compatible render pass object would be totally fine, but this introduces additional complexity.

+Vulkan 1.1 introduced imageless framebuffer.
+Vulkan 1.2 introduced dynamic rendering.
+Using these two extensions, I can get rid of render pass and framebuffer objects completely.
+Render pass are created on the fly, similar to how D3D12 is handling render passes.

+There is one caveat, though, for subpasses.
+VkRenderPass was designed in a complicated way to handle multiple subpasses.
+This is due to different handling on hardware vendors for use cases like GBuffer.
+Mobile GPU uses TBDR, which will suffer from large bandwidth transmission from GBUffer.
+Currently I am targeting only at desktop, so this is a problem for future.